USA Baseball: High school baseball manual

 The high school baseball program manual has been developed to support the thousands of dedicated high school coaches around the country in their quest to provide a positive, development-based experience to their student-athletes.

 Prospect Development Pipeline (PDP)

 The Prospect Development Pipeline (PDP) is a collaborative effort between Major League Baseball (MLB) and USA Baseball.
-The program established an official identification and player assessment pathway for elite high school age amateur baseball players in the United States to all 30 MLB Clubs for the amateur draft.
+The program established an official identification and player assessment pathway for elite high school age baseball players in the United States to all 30 MLB Clubs for the draft.

 Play Ball

 Play Ball is a collaborative initiative between Major League Baseball and USA Baseball that highlights the many ways baseball can be played, including ways outside of traditionally organized baseball leagues and tournaments.
 Events hosted around the country provide an opportunity for youth to experience the game in a variety of different forms in a non-competitive environment.

 Pitch Smart

 Pitch Smart is a joint initiative by Major League Baseball and USA Baseball that provides a series of practical, age-appropriate guidelines to help parents, players and coaches avoid overuse injuries and foster long, healthy careers for youth pitchers.